PsyTeachR/stat-models-v1/docs/02-correlation-regression.md

 </div>

 Now what is all this about the matrix being "positive-definite" and "symmetric"?
 These are mathematical requirements about the kinds of matrices that can represent possible multivariate normal distributions.
-In other words, the covariance matrix you supply must be represent a legal multivariate normal distribution.
+In other words, the covariance matrix you supply must represent a legal multivariate normal distribution.
 At this point, you don't really need to know much more about this than that.

 <iframe src="https://dalejbarr.github.io/bivariate/index.html" width="420" height="620" style="border: none;"></iframe>